Prepare to Meet With Your State and Local Representatives

 -

-If the Resolution has already been introduced in their legislature, ask them to join as a
+If the Act has already been introduced in their legislature, ask them to join as a co-sponsor or

 -